Philadelphia, New York

 Philadelphia is a town in Jefferson County, New York, United States.
 The population was 1,964 at the 2020 census.

 The town contains a village also called Philadelphia.
 Both are in the northeastern part of Jefferson County.

 History

-The area was first settled by europeans circa 1804.
+The area was first settled by Europeans circa 1804.
 A grist mill was built in 1804 on the Indian River, adjacent to the north side of the large waterfall in the village.
-The town was formed in 1821 from part of the town of Le Ray.
+The mill was operated until it was dismantled in the 1970s.
+The town of Philadelphia was formed in 1821 from part of the town of Le Ray.
 In 1872, the community of Philadelphia set itself off from the town by incorporating as a village.

 In 1959, the Indian River Central High School opened, serving students from the towns of Philadelphia, Theresa, Antwerp, Leray, and Pamelia.

 The Sterlingville Archeological District was listed on the National Register of Historic Places in 1995.

 Geography

 According to the United States Census Bureau, the town has a total area of 97.4 sqkm, of which 0.05 sqkm, or 0.06%, are water.